Earthquakes on May 15, 2026

 5.0 km---✓ ReviewedUSGS →

-This magnitude 3.1 event was detected 73 km SSW of Kaktovik, Alaska on May 15, 2026, with origin time 22:39 UTC.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 69.576°N, -144.632°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+May 15, 2026 brought a magnitude 3.1 earthquake 73 km SSW of Kaktovik, Alaska, logged at 22:39 UTC.
+At a depth of 5.0 km, the event was shallow crustal.
+Coordinates: 69.576°, -144.632°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.5mb

-This magnitude 4.5 event was detected 212 km E of Levuka, Fiji on May 15, 2026, with origin time 22:20 UTC.
-It arrived roughly 1 hours after a larger magnitude 4.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At 568.3 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
+Reports of a magnitude 4.5 earthquake 209 km E of Levuka, Fiji came in on May 15, 2026 at 22:20 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.7 earthquake that occurred about 1 hours earlier.
+At 560.0 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -17.837°, -178.692°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -17.884°N, -178.711°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 21:42:26 UTC